KarthikaVijayan/hello-world/README.md

 # hello-world
 This is a simple hello world repository
-Deleting the message and adding new
+Deleting the message and
+Editing